PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 Assuming PostHog is the best solution for a customer, you should look at their level of scale and if they have any specific privacy or security needs to determine the most appropriate plan for them.

 - _Low volume, less technical_ - start with Cloud, which is free up to 1m monthly events and very fast to get going with.
-- _Low volume, more technical_ - Open Source will be fine up to 10k MAUs.
-Beyond that, the product will still work but Postgres limitations at scale means performance will be degraded.
+- _Low volume, more technical_ - Cloud still probably makes sense, unless they have privacy needs in which case Open Source will be fine up to 10k MAUs.
+Beyond 10k, Open Source will still work but Postgres limitations at scale means performance will be degraded.
 - _High volume, less technical_ - Cloud will be the best bet - pricing does increase at scale as we take on hosting costs, but the setup process and ongoing maintenance is very straightforward.
-- _High volume, more technical_ - either Scale or Cloud.
-Scale will be more appealing for customers who need to keep control of their data for privacy or corporate policy reasons.
-The pricing for Scale is greatly discounted at higher volumes vs. Cloud as we don't pay hosting costs.
+- _High volume, more technical_ - Scale, as the price per event is greatly discounted at higher volumes vs. Cloud because we don't pay hosting costs.
+The only time Cloud makes sense here is if the customers wants absolutely zero hassle, doesn't have privacy needs and aren't budget-focused.

 ### What about Scale Free?